acon96/home-llm/docs/Setup.md

     - - **Model Name**: Set this to the name of the model as it appears in LM Studio.
 The dropdown list should pre-populate with the models that are already installed.
 2. You can configure how the model is "prompted".
 See [here](./Model%20Prompting.md) for more information on how that works.

 For now, defaults for the model should have been populated.
-If you would like the model to be able to control devices then you must select the `Assist` API.
+If you would like the model to be able to control devices then you should select the `Assist` API.
+This is the included Home Assistant API for controlling devices via Large Language Models.

 > NOTE: The key settings in this case are that our prompt references the `{{ response_examples }}` variable and the `Enable in context learning (ICL) examples` option is turned on.